Rabbit’s teeth are open rooted, meaning that they continuously erupt and grow throughout your rabbit's life.

 Rabbits are “prey animals” which means that they are good at hiding illness from potential predators and their owners!
 We recommend regular examinations from a vet dentist for early detection should it occur.

 How is dental disease in rabbits investigated and treated?

 Incisors can be trimmed back to the correct length by using a burr in a dental drill.
 This can often be performed in a conscious rabbit and is usually needed on a regular basis as the teeth continue to grow.

 An anaesthetic is required to allow a full inspection and treatment of the cheek teeth.
 Treatment involves burring the effected teeth to appropriate shapes and lengths.
-Regular further treatment is usually required as the teeth continue to grow, so this requires serious commitment to manage for the rest of the rabbit's life.
+Regular pet dental care is usually required as the teeth continue to grow, so this requires serious commitment to manage for the rest of the rabbit's life.